 When Souza was attending art school, he complained that the teachers there were too strict.
 They did not like to explore the

-After leaving Bombay, he went back to his Goa to paint in his own style without his teachers telling what he could or couldn't do.
+After leaving Bombay, he went back to Goa to paint in his own style without his teachers telling him what he could or couldn't do.
 He spent a couple of months in a Goan village where he painted scenes that he saw.
 He completed an entire folio of work and exhibited it in 1945.
 The exhibition that was held in The Bombay Art Society was well attended and he sold the

 In 1947, Souza, Raza,

 Goa played an important role in Souza’s art.
-Living there, he was not only exposed to churches (Souza was a Catholic) but also the temples, mosques, and the native tribes there.
+Living there, he was not only exposed to churches (Souza was a Catholic) but also to the temples, mosques, and native tribes there.
 His early works drew inspiration from his Goan roots and featured men and women from the area, its markets, fields,

 The painting reflects his bold use of